 If you suffer a fall in a public place or at work, it can be a very distressing and humiliating event which often results in suffering a serious injury.

-Everyday Australians are injured as a result of a slip, trip or fall.
-All shops, work places, restaurants and other public and private venues or associations have a duty to ensure that their premises are safe for their visitors and customers.
+Everyday Australians are often injured as a result of a slip, trip or fall.
+All shops, workplaces, restaurants and other public and private venues or associations have a duty to ensure that their premises are safe for their visitors and customers.

-However, throughout the country, breaches of these duties result in a number of injuries occurring from tripping and slipping on pavements and other surfaces including:
+However, throughout Queensland, breaches of these duties result in a number of injuries occurring from tripping and slipping including:

 If you have sustained personal injury as a result of a fall, then you should seek urgent advice in regards to your compensation entitlements.
 By visiting our Free Case Review page, GC Law can help you pursue a claim for personal injuries and ensure that you receive the proper compensation you may be entitled to for pain and suffering and any financial losses you may have had, including any loss of earnings.